Mapping data ecosystems: Government Statistical Service (GSS) Alpha Project

 Hear all about it!

-Swirrl and the ONS will be speaking at Linked Data Cardiff about this project on Thursday 21st June 6pm - 8pm (register here).
-And if you can’t make that, Bill from Swirrl will be at the ODI in London presenting a Friday Lunchtime Lecture the following week (Friday 29 June).
-For more on this project head to our previous GSS guest post here and keep an eye on our Twitter stream as the project evolves.
+Swirrl and the ONS will be speaking at Linked Data Cardiff about this project on Thursday 21st June 6pm - 8pm.
+If you can’t make that, Bill Roberts from Swirrl will be at the ODI in London presenting a Friday Lunchtime Lecture the following week (Friday 29 June).
+For more on this project head to our previous GSS guest post here and keep an eye on Swirrl’s Twitter stream as the project evolves.